Skip Stahley

 Jacob Neil "Skip" Stahley (September 22, 1908 – June 27, 1992) was an American college football coach and athletic director.
-He served as the head football coach at the University of Delaware in 1934, Brown University from 1941 to 1943, George Washington University from 1946 to 1947, the University of Toledo from 1948 to 1949, and the University of Idaho from 1954 to 1961, compiling a career record of 56–85–3.
+He served as the head coach at the University of Delaware in 1934, Brown University from 1941 to 1943, George Washington University from 1946 to 1947, the University of Toledo from 1948 to 1949, and the University of Idaho from 1954 to 1961.
 Stahley was the athletic director at Idaho from 1960 to 1964 and Portland State University from 1964 to 1972.

 Early years

 Born in Lebanon, Pennsylvania, Stahley was an outstanding athlete at Lebanon High School and graduated in 1926.
 He attended Penn State in State College, where he majored in English and played football, earning honorable mention All-American honors.
 A three-sport letterman, Stahley also captained the basketball and lacrosse teams for the Nittany Lions.
 He graduated in 1931 and later earned a master's degree from Columbia University.